AlgoMaster Logo

 Two items from the wishlist intersect with the current sale.
 The wishlist has four items and the sale has four, and the answer is the overlap.
 The implementation is two lines (copy + intersect), and the cost is O(n) in the smaller set: for each item in the smaller set, the runtime does one O(1) lookup in the larger set.

-The mutating methods can also be used to filter incrementally.
-If you've got a running set of "products the customer might want" and a new constraint comes in, calling IntersectWith with the constraint set narrows the working set in place without any intermediate allocations.
+The mutating methods can also filter incrementally.
+Given a running set of "products the customer might want" and a new constraint, calling IntersectWith with the constraint set narrows the working set in place without any intermediate allocations.

 Set Algebra: Read-Only Methods